 The econometrics of the model is straightforward.
 Once (Qi,t,Gi,t)i≤n,t≤τ are observed and parameters σi and pi,t are known, the adjusted factors Y and I may be retrieved by inverse relations

-Yi,t=-φ-1Qi,t,  Ii,t=h-1Gi,t;σi.
+Yi,t=-φ-1Qi,t,  Ii,t=h-1Gi,t;σi. (extract)

 Consequently, standard techniques may be used to estimate ΓG and ΓQ and the variance of the residuals.